 Tuition and fees cover most of the difference.
 In New Hampshire, tuition and fees make up over one-third of the revenue for public colleges and universities, compared to a national average of 21%.

-It is not surprising, then, that New Hampshire public colleges and universities also the highest average in-state tuition in the United States, at $15,650 in 2016.
-(The national average was $9,650.)
+It is not surprising, then, that New Hampshire public colleges and universities had the second-highest highest average in-state tuition in the United States, at $16,460 in 2018, with only Vermont higher at 16,610.
+(The national average was $10,230.)

 Funding for public colleges and universities was much higher before the recession.
 In 2001 New Hampshire funding per student reached a high of $5,515.